tom-dalton-fanduel/django-datadog/README.md

 ## Development

-Tox is used to test the project in python 2.7 and 3.4:
+Locally, Tox is used to test the project in multiple versions of python.

 ```
 make test
 ```

+Travis CI is also setup to test pull requests in the same way.